vinnyvaleria/SIMRide/README.md

 USERS: Rate the driver and rider (not important) | BACKEND: Made multiple tabs to act as pages
 USERS: GPS tracking for moving cars (not important) | BACKEND: Retrieve data from Firebase
-BOOKING: Weekly pickup scheduler (not important) | USERS: Edit Profile
-BACKEND: Solve Express.js issues | USERS: View Profile
+BOOKING: Weekly pickup scheduler (not important) | USERS: Edit Profile -- | USERS: View Profile
 BACKEND: Deploy to firebase | CHAT: Live chat, store chat, select user to chat with
 BACKEND: Push notification when rides are nearing | USERS: View other profiles
 ADMIN: Audit/log (not important) | USERS: Update password